-The Committee must consist of at least three members from the Department of Biology, including the Thesis Advisor, who serves as Committee Chair.
-An additional member can be chosen from outside the department and can serve as Committee Co-Chair, if the other is a member of the department.
+The Committee must consist of at least three members from the Department of Biology, including the Thesis Advisor, who serves as the Chair of the Committee.
+An additional member can be chosen from outside the department and can serve as Co-Chair of the Committee, if the other is a member of the department.